-How to choose which type of gasket to use?
+How to choose which type of sanitary gasket to use?

-Commonly used gasket materials include EPDM, Viton, NBR, Silicone, and PTFE.
+Commonly used gasket materials in the food processing systems include EPDM, Viton, NBR, Silicone, and PTFE.
 The first four are rubbers, and PTFE is plastic.

 To determine which type of gasket to use, the following are a few simple ways.